Skip to main contentClick to view our Accessibility Policy linkDiscount Tire Home

 And there are two rubber variants, natural and synthetic.
 Natural rubber works better in the cold than synthetic rubber, but tends to not be as resistant to tearing and harsh conditions.
 Rubber of both types is cheaper and more readily available than silicone.

-We carry Trico blades, which offer both construction types.
+We carry TRICO blades, which offer both construction types.
 However, at this time we only stock their rubber wiper blades.

-Specialized performance
+Specialized Performance

 For drivers who always put their vehicle through its paces, consider a performance spoiler wiper blade.
 These are perfect for high-powered, sporty vehicles that ramp up the driving experiences (cornering, braking, acceleration, for example).
 Performance blades utilize an additional rubber piece that increases pressure between the windshield and the blade to reduce drag, both for the blade and for the vehicle.